 Market Intelligence offers readers a highly accessible take on the crucial issues of the day and an opportunity to discover more about the people behind the most interesting cases and deals.

 "In the last year’s global trends, I began with some observations around Brexit and the fact that political and economic turbulence tends to generate disputes, making London (among other key legal centres) very buoyant in and around the Commercial Court and the London Court of International Arbitration..."

 Levy & Salomão Advogados (São Paulo)

-"Court litigation still is by far the prevailing method of dispute resolution in Brazil; contracts for the trade of goods and services are usually governed by Brazilian law and disputes stemming therefrom are usually submitted to Brazilian courts..."
+"Litigation is still by far the prevailing method of dispute resolution in Brazil; contracts for the trade of goods and services are usually governed by Brazilian law and disputes stemming therefrom are usually submitted to Brazilian courts..."

 with Antonio Rigozzi and Sébastien Besson